 We plan to administer the Cambridge Wellbeing Check once more this academic year, towards the end of the Summer Term, so that we can gain an up-to-date insight as to how our pupils are feeling.
 This will also allow us to monitor the impact of interventions put in place as a result of the first Wellbeing Check.
-We will then do similar analysis with the new data but comparing to our in-house end of year assessments instead of Cambridge Primary Insight (formerly InCAS).
+We will then do similar analysis with the new data but comparing to our in-house end of year assessments instead of InCAS.